 In understanding where this behavior comes from, I hope you can lessen the judgment you're carrying about yourself.
 You can show yourself some compassion and grace, especially if people around you have been trying to get you to "chill out" and "relax"!

 I hope you can see that changing your behavior will only go so far, because when you don't feel safe, your brain will always have one goal and one goal only: to find safety.
 So if it's not micromanaging, it will be some other form of behavior with the same purpose that will also be unsustainable.

 I hope you can see that the only way to break this cycle is to reestablish safety.
 To actually feel safe again so your brain can stop searching for safety.
 So you can stop creating habits that have a false sense of safety, a mirage that does not last.

-Rebuilding safety, re-training your nervous system to deactivate the chronic arousal you've been feeling, and releasing the unresolved trauma...that is what Healing Hearts is all about.
+Rebuilding safety, re-training your nervous system to deactivate the chronic arousal you've been feeling, and releasing the unresolved trauma...that is what The Whole Story is all about.

 When we give our brains what they're asking for, there is no need for our bodies to create symptoms.

-Doors to Healing Hearts close on August 7, 2019 and will not reopen until spring or summer of 2020.
+Doors to The Whole Story close on August 7, 2019 and will not reopen until spring or summer of 2020.

 I can't wait to see you on the inside and guide you to releasing the shacks of trauma and grief from the past so you can find freedom and peace in your present.